Monday July 1st to Tuesday, July 2nd, 2024

 My trip didn’t get off a great start at the very beginning.
 My first flight was supposed to depart at 5:13 am but of course after getting myself to the airport 2 hours ahead of time (I woke up at 2:45 am), the flight was delayed 2 hours for a broken PA handset.
 It was such a minor thing that we were given the go ahead to fly, provided that the correct paperwork was filled out before we took off.
 We left the gate only 20 minutes late, getting my hopes up that I might still make my tight connection, only to have to return to the gate to sit some more.
 Excruciating.

 During the wait, I frantically tried to rebook the next flight to Calgary, on the fence about whether it was better to continue to DFW or get off in Miami to rebook the whole flight.
 I’d actually been scheduled to fly the next day, connecting through Chicago, but I’d been nervous about that tight connection and leaving everything until the day before we were supposed to start the hike.
 So I changed my plans to fly a day earlier, allowing myself some breathing room.
-Best made plans…now it seemed like I would have been better off with my original scehdule.
+Best made plans…now it seemed like I would have been better off with my original schedule.

 American Airlines had no customer service agents available to take a call at 7 am.
-I was on hold for over 45 minutes before I finally had to hang up, since we were finally departing.
+I was on hold for over 45 minutes before I had to hang up, since we were finally departing.
 The flight attendants were telling everyone to use the AA app to simply rebook, but I’d been trying that with no success for the past hour as well.
-I clicked through all the prompts only to find that there were no available flights all the way through the 7th of July…a whole week.
-I thought it must be a glitch so I went to the AA website to see what was scheduled, finding plenty of seats still available for purchase for a flight to Calgary departing Dallas at 7 pm the same day.
+I clicked through all the prompts only to find that there were no available flights all the way through the July 7th…a whole week!
+I thought it must be a glitch so I went to the AA website to see what was scheduled, finding plenty of seats still available for purchase for a flight to Calgary, departing Dallas at 7 pm the same day.
 I had a premonition that I was going to get screwed if I didn’t take matters into my own hand, so I decided to buy a seat at a cost of $623, which was $100 more than I’d paid for my round trip ticket when I bought it back in early February.
 I figured that when I was finally able to talk to an agent, they could cancel the new reservation, rebook me to the seat I’d bought as a ‘placeholder’, and refund the full cost.
-That or there would simply be seats available for rebooking through the app and I could cancel the new reservation myself for a full refund.
+That or there would simply be seats available for rebooking through the app and I could cancel the new reservation for a full refund.

 In Dallas, I stood in line for 2.5 hours to talk to one of the 2 agents available to assist over 50 customers that had been stranded due to delays.
 I got a call back from an agent on the phone after 2 hours.
 She told me there was nothing she could do.
 There were no flights available to rebook for the next week and the flight I wanted to take that night was sold out.
 This was again a lie, because I’d just checked the website and there were still seats available at a cost of over $2k.
 She told me I’d have to file a request\complaint for a refund and that I could probably only get credit for the part of the flight to Calgary that I’d missed from my original reservation.
 Unbelievable.